 In order to provide financial advice, you will need a formal qualification such as a Diploma of Financial Planning, or a Diploma of Finance and Mortgage Broking.
 The industry bodies in the financial services sector have regulations in place to ensure qualifications are met before taking on an advisory role.
 The qualifications can be met at a minimum level, but the more qualified and experienced you are, the better your professional profile will be.

-ACOP offers a range of courses in Finance to help you to work towards becoming fully qualified.
-There are different components to the courses offered by ACOP in the finance sector.
-They are as follows:
+ACOP offers courses in Finance to help you to work towards becoming fully qualified.
+The course offered by ACOP is Mortgage Broking

 To work as a Mortgage Broker, you need to hold an Accredited Mortgage Broker membership from either the Mortgage and Finance Association of Australia (MFAA) or the Finance Brokers Association of Australia (FBAA).
 You will need to complete a series of modules and obtain a Diploma of Finance and Mortgage Broking in order to apply for membership of the MFAA or the Certificate IV if you wish to apply for membership of the FBAA.